iterative/dvc.org/public/static/docs/command-reference/add.md

 There are no [DVC-files](/doc/user-guide/dvc-file-format) generated within this directory structure, but the images are all added to the <abbr>cache</abbr>.
-DVC prints a message about this, mentioning that `md5` values are computed for each directory.
+DVC prints a message about this, mentioning that MD5 checksums are computed for each directory.
 A single `pics.dvc` DVC-file is generated for the top-level directory, and it contains: